portainer/dev-toolkit/README.md

 # About

-This toolkit comes with the following pre-installed:
+This toolkit comes with the following tools pre-installed:

 * Golang
 * Docker CLI